hassamwazir/hassamwazir.github.io/_pages/teaching.md

 ---
 layout: page
 permalink: /teaching/
-title: teaching
+title: Teaching
-description: Materials for courses you taught.
-Replace this text with your description.
+description: These are the courses I have taught over the years.
 nav: true
 nav_order: 6
 ---

 ## New York University

----

 - **Instructor**
   - ME-UY 3411: Automatic Controls Laboratory (Spring 2024)